 - Swartz is on site within 2 hours (unless other arrangements are made)

-- If laminate is affected, this always gets removed to expose the wet sub-floor below.
+- If the laminate is affected, this always gets removed to expose the wet sub-floor below.

-- If vinyl and underlayment is present, and we feel we cannot dry from underneath, this material is removed to expose the wet sub-floor below.
+- If vinyl and underlayment are present, and we feel we cannot dry from underneath, this material is removed to expose the wet sub-floor below.

-The next area we focus on are the ceilings:
+The next area we focus on is the ceilings:

 - What are the ceilings constructed of?
 Drywall?
 Plaster?
 Two of the most common…